Sciss/NuagesPompe/README.md

 ### statement

 A bit of glue on top of [Wolkenpumpe](http://github.com/Sciss/Wolkenpumpe/) so that set-up of standalone applications is simple.
-NuagesPompe is (C)opyright 2008-2012 by Hanns Holger Rutz.
+NuagesPompe is (C)opyright 2008-2013 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU General Public License](http://github.com/Sciss/NuagesPompe/blob/master/licenses/NuagesPompe-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 ### requirements

-Builds with xsbt (sbt 0.11) against Scala 2.9.2.
+Builds with sbt 0.12.1 against Scala 2.10.0.
 Depends on [Wolkenpumpe](http://github.com/Sciss/Wolkenpumpe) and [ScalaCollider-Swing](http://github.com/Sciss/ScalaColliderSwing).
 Standard sbt targets are `clean`, `update`, `compile`, `package`, `doc`, `publish-local`.

 ### creating an IntelliJ IDEA project